Felipe Micheletti

-Felipe Stievano Micheletti (born May 24, 1990) is a Brazilian professional kickboxer and mixed martrial artist.
+Felipe Stievano Micheletti (born May 24, 1990) is a Brazilian professional kickboxer and mixed martial artist.

 He was ranked as the sixth best light heavyweight in the world by Combat Press as of September 2022, and fourth best by Beyond Kick as of October 2022.
 He has been continually ranked in the Combat Press Light Heavyweight top ten since November 2018.